 Michele Cheng is an interdisciplinary artist who uses music, experimental theatre, and other forms of media to be in dialogue with social issues and cultural identities.
 Her works have been performed in North America, Europe, and Asia.
 Examples include: a modern fairytale about criminal justice (Voir dire, 2018); an experimental music theatre project about Asian women's experiences(To Be Heard X Unheard, 2016); an ambisonic & three-screen video piece with puppetry reflecting on the online dating culture (Speed Dating, 2019); among others.
-She co-founded fff, an interdisciplinary improv collective led by feminist media artists and the experimental pop duet Meoark, and is a member of Stanford New Ensemble.
+She co-founded fff, an interdisciplinary improv collective led by feminist media artists and the experimental pop duet Meoark.
 Michele holds an M.F.A in Integrated Composition, Improvisation, and Technology from University of California, Irvine.

 Michele Cheng is a composer, multimedia producer, improviser-performer, songwriter, educator, and activist-artist.
 She is an award-winning artist in both the academic field and the commercial industry.
 Her works have been featured in Canada, France, Netherlands, United Kingdom, Taiwan, and across the United States.